AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Ghost Matter.md

 Causes damage when someone gets near it.
 It's possible that this is related to radiation.

-The ghost matter originated from [[The Interloper]] and through its closer orbit to the sun, it was released all over the game's star system, causing the [[Nomai Race]] to die, over time the ghost matter disappears very slowly, something that allowed the timber hearthians to exist.
+The ghost matter originated from [[The Interloper]] and through its closer orbit to the sun, it was released all over the game's star system, causing the [[Nomai Race]] to die, over time the ghost matter disappears very slowly, something that allowed the timber hearthians to exist in a far future.